 - You will want to allow a few of them to reach adulthood and continue to produce mealworms for a self-sustaining farm.

 You can grow mealworms for chickens in a single container system or a tiered system.
-Both have pros and cons.
-You will have to decide which will work best for you.
+Both have pros and cons, so you will have to decide which will work best for you.

 Single Container Mealworm Farm